jonandgon/microtelcos/index.md

 ### Quick Note
 This is a summary of a presentation given for the [Graduates Rising in Information and Data Science (GRIDS)](https://gridsusc.github.io/) student organization at the University of Southern California.
-This presentation was given on April 21, 2021 and recieved the "Best Presentation" award out of about 20 presentations.
+This presentation was given on April 21, 2021 and received the "Best Presentation" award out of about 20 presentations.

 The team included Jonathan Gonzalez and Asjad Asif Jah, and the mentor for the project was Dr. Hernan Galperin.